Distributed testing, part 1

 You can find workable Jenkins examples in the Forum here.
 They are all based on bash and Docker and should work (almost) equally well for any CI server.

-There will be another blog post shortly dealing with more complex parallel tests, where we introduce runner groups and scope.
-We will also provide a simple example of a multi-agent test.
+There is another blog post dealing with more complex parallel tests, where we introduce runner groups and scope.
+This can be found here.